Tuesday, August 30, 2011

 The five Testimonies guide our lives:

+Historically, Friends have been rabble-rousers in the name of peace and equality.
 Mary Dyer was hung on the Boston Common in 1660 for preaching Quakerism.
 John Woolman traveled the American colonies urging people to give up their slaves.
 John Greenleaf Whittier, the poet and abolitionist, was on the building committee of the Amesbury Meeting, where I am a member.
 Many modern Friends have been conscientious objectors in time of war.
 See my earlier post on this topic, too.

 I came to Friends as an adult.
 I find that quiet individual worship in community suits me, as do the Testimonies.
 Being a Quaker seems to suit Lauren, too.
 It's not for everyone, though.
 I knew someone raised as a high Episcopalian and he really couldn't handle all the silence.
 When I visited his church, I couldn't take all the busyness!